vivekVells/MSCS721-roomScheduler/README.md

 - Add a room with max accommodation capacity
 - Remove and view the created room info
 - Schedule room and view the scheduled room info
-- Export room info so that it can be later imported (since this does not use db. to store values we use this one.
-GSON is used here)
+- Export room info so that it can be later imported (since this pgm does not use db to store values.
+GSON is used here to store info)
 - Import room info from recently exported room information (GSON is used here.)
 ### Concepts I Newly Learnt & Practiced
 - GSON